Zarr

 Coordinates and Indexes

 Zarr indexing supports array subsetting (both reading and writing) without loading the whole array into memory.
-Advanced indexing operations, such as block indexing, are detailed in the Zarr tutorial: Advanced indexing.
+Advanced indexing operations, such as block indexing, are detailed in the zarr-python user guide: Advanced indexing.

 Note